cosmos/ibc-go/docs/migrations/v3-to-v4.md

 ## Relayers

 When using the `DenomTrace` gRPC, the full IBC denomination with the `ibc/` prefix may now be passed in.

+Crossing hellos are no longer supported by core IBC for 03-connection and 04-channel.
+The handshake should be completed in the logical 4 step process (INIT, TRY, ACK, CONFIRM).